dwmuller/dwmuller.github.io/src/notes/keepass-password-vault.md

 Now, letting KeePass generate these for you will bother some people.
 It does violate one of the intents of MFA, which is to present multiple factors of different kinds - something you know (a password), something you have (a phone that generate TOTP codes, or a hardware security key), something you are (biometric data like a fingerprint or face).
 By keeping the TOTP key alongside your password in KeePass, you've reduced it to another thing you know.
 Or is it a thing you have?
 Because, like, your randomly-generated password isn't really a thing you know, either.
 It's a thing you have, in your KeePass database.

 As you can see, these categories are a bit of a chimera.
 They are all ultimately data that can be stored and possibly intercepted.
+(This is even true for biometric data.)
 TOTP still adds security, because even if your password is somehow intercepted, or stolen from a service provider (which really shouldn't be possible if they're doing things right, but it *happens all the time*), a hacker still won't have the TOTP seed, which never leaves your KeePass database.

 So, given that I am comfortable with the security offered by the encrypted KeePass database and how I use it, I am OK with having it generate TOTP codes for me.
 I won't go into the details of how it's done here.
 It's a little arcane, really.
 But the [KeePassOTP](https://github.com/Rookiestyle/KeePassOTP) plugin adds some extra UI to make it really easy.
 Take a look at that site.